 Buckner continued to lead the conversation, making additional requests, each of which received a fair hearing from Grant.
 For example, Grant “readily acceded to” Buckner’s request for “special treatment” for his wounded officers.
 It was not just their injuries that aroused his sympathy but the fact that these were brother officers, some of whom Grant knew well from West Point and service in the Old Army.
 That was the same reasoning behind his decision to allow commissioned officers to retain their side arms, although it meant that Rebel officers would be going into captivity carrying pistols and swords.
 Grant knew that an officer’s sword was more than just a weapon; it was the traditional symbol of his rank and authority.
 And many revolvers were family heirlooms that had great sentimental value.
 In the military world of rank and privilege, Grant was cognizant of both.

 His generosity did not stop with opposing officers.
-Without Buckner even asking, Grant sent the sick and wounded of both sides off to Union hospitals in Paducah, Ky.
+Without Buckner even asking, Grant sent the sick and wounded of both sides off to Union hospitals in Paducah, Kentucky.
 “No distinction has been made between Federal and Confederate [casualties],” he notified his superiors.
 Grant agreed to let the rest of the Southerners, who were facing extended incarceration in prison camps, keep whatever clothing they possessed as well as blankets and “such private property as may be carried about the person.”
 By tradition, as Grant knew, POWs were relieved of everything but the clothes on their backs.
 Grant saw no need to impose unnecessary suffering.

 In fact, Grant was proving so agreeable that it was beginning to seem as if there were no request he would refuse.
 If that was what Buckner thought, however, he had misjudged his opponent.
 Buckner asked that he be allowed to send a brief report to his department commander, Albert S. Johnston, explaining his actions.
 And he asked that his officers be allowed to send open letters to their families or friends back home to put their minds at rest.